Tencent: Censorship

-2020: U.S. executive order on WeChat
+2020 U.S. executive order on WeChat

-President Donald Trump signed two executive orders on 6 August 2020, one directed at TikTok and one at WeChat.
+On 6 August 2020, President Donald Trump signed two executive orders, one directed at TikTok and one at WeChat.
 The TikTok order dictated that within 45 days from its signing (20 September 2020) that it would ban transactions involving the TikTok app with ByteDance, effectively banning the TikTok app in the United States, under threat of penalty.
-TikTok sued Trump over the executive order, the executive order was revoked under the Biden Administration and this caused the lawsuit to be dismissed in July 2021.
+TikTok sued Trump over the executive order, which was later revoked under Joe Biden's administration, causing the lawsuit to be dismissed in July 2021.
 The order for WeChat contained the same information but targeting the WeChat app and related transactions for Tencent.
 In the case of ByteDance, the order would be canceled should an American company acquire it, which Microsoft had been openly spoken of, but there are unlikely any immediate buyers for Tencent in the U.S. Los Angeles Times reporter Sam Dean affirmed from the White House that this does not affect other facets of Tencent's ownerships in American companies such as with its video game companies.

+Antitrust concerns

+In December 2024, the U.S. Department of Justice announced that Tencent had removed two directors from Epic Games' board of directors and relinquished its unilateral right to appoint directors or observers to Epic's board.
+This action followed concerns that interlocking directorates between the Epic and Tencent boards violated U.S. antitrust law under Section 8 of the Clayton Act.